aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Quantity

-Since 2017.10, you can add delivery costs that depend on the quantity of products.
+Aou can add delivery costs that depend on the quantity of products.
 It's even possible to define package sizes with more than one product, e.g. one to five products fit into a package and each package costs $5 extra.
+This decorator is available since 2017.10.

 quantity.packagecosts (required)
 : Delivery costs added for each required article or package of articles